- Live Rates

 Home buyers in Oregon tend to have a lot of questions about the local real estate market and how it relates to the purchase of a home.
-One of the most common questions is: Does it make sense to buy a house in Oregon now, in 2018?
-Or would it be better to wait until 2019?
+One of the most common questions is: Does it make sense to buy a house in Oregon now, later on in the year, or even in 2022?

 Related: Oregon first-time buyer guide

 It’s a supply and demand story, as always.
 There is a high level of demand for housing in cities across the state, but there’s not enough inventory to meet that demand.
-As a result, home buyers in Oregon who postpone their purchases until 2019 will likely encounter higher housing costs.
+As a result, home buyers in Oregon who postpone their purchases until later in 2021 could encounter higher housing costs.

 Let’s look at the inventory situation in Oregon’s three most populous cities.
 From a housing perspective, Portland, Salem and Eugene all have something in common.
-These real estate markets all had less than a 3-month supply of homes for sale in January 2018.
+These real estate markets all had less than a 2.3-month supply of homes for sale for the latter half of 2020..

-Portland had around a 2-month supply in January, and Eugene was the lowest of the three with a 1.3-month supply of homes for sale.
-(That means it would theoretically take 1.3 months to sell all homes currently listed for sale, if no new properties came onto the market in the interim.)
+Portland had around a 2-month supply, and Eugene’s is even lower.
+That means it would theoretically take 2 months to sell all homes currently listed for sale in Portland, if no new properties came onto the market in the interim.

-Getting back to the question at hand: Does it make sense to buy a home in Oregon in 2018, or is it better to wait until 2019?
+Getting back to the question at hand: Does it make sense to buy a home in Oregon now, or is it better to wait until later in 2021?